kalim-git/PWC-Switzerland-Customer-Retention-Power-BI-Virtual-Internship-/README.md

 ## Insights
 As shown by Data Visualization, It can be deduced that:
--	Customers on the Two-Year contract, have been with the company for long, while most of the customers on Month-to-Month contract joined the company.
+-	Customers on the Two-Year contract, have been with the company for long, while most of the customers joined the company on Month-to-Month contract basis.
--	The company is at risk of losing recently joined customers. based on the results from analysis.. if they decided to month-to-month contract.
+-	The company is at risk of losing recently joined customers.
+Specially those customers who decided to subscribe month-to-month contract.
 -	7043 customers are at the risk of churn. and The churn rate is 27% and yearly charges is $16.06M charges. and Monthly Charges is $456.12K monthly charges.
 -	2955 tech tickets were opened and 3632 admin tickets were opened.
 -	Most of the churned customers did not sign up for Online Security and tech support and also did not sign up for Phone Services.
--	It a lot of customers had an issue with Fiber Optic .
+-	A lot of customers had an issue with Fiber Optic .
 Up to 42% of the customers churned were using Fiber Optic as their Internet Services.
+-	If no Tech Support, Device Protection, and Online Security are provided then the chances of customers churning are high.
+-	Tenure and contract play an important role in determining whether the customer will churn.
+Customers with monthly contracts i.e. lower tenure will switch frequently.

 ## Recommendation
 -	The Company could try convincing customers to subscribe to One-Year and Two-Year contract.
-The contract are not favorable to customers as they tend to pay more monthly.
+The short term contracts are not favorable to customers as they tend to pay more monthly.
+-	Provide some offers to the senior citizens as they are stable customers, and offer some discounts on long tenure plans.
--	Giving the discount to customers based on the some specific tasks is also good wat retaining them, specially those month-to-month contract.
+-	Giving the discount to customers based on some specific tasks is a good way to retain them, specially those month-to-month contract.
--	From analysis majority customers who churned did not sigh up for Online Security and Tech Support.
-These are the important services that customers should customers signup for.
+-	From analysis majority customers who churned did not sign up for Online Security and Tech Support.
+These are the important services that customers should signup for.
   The company should educate customers on the benefits of signing up for these services.
 -	Increase sale of 1 and 2 year contract by 5% each and Yearly increase of automatic payments by 5%.